chef/automate/components/automate-chef-io/content/docs/monitoring.md

 ## Checking the status endpoint

 The authenticated endpoint `/status` provides status for the overall Chef Automate installation as well as its component services.
-When all Chef Automate component services are up, `/status` returns a response code of 200; otherwise, it returns 500.
+When all Chef Automate component services are up, `/status` returns a response code of 200.
+Otherwise, `/status` returns 500.

 To use `/status`, set up an authentication token that can be used with your monitoring system by following the steps below: